wpatruno/UE5-MersenneTwisterRandom/README.md

 - Simulations and modeling
 - Non-security related randomness

-For cryptographic applications, use platform-specific secure random generators (e.g., `CryptGenRandom` on Windows, `/dev/urandom` on Unix systems).

 ## 📦 Installation

 1. Download or clone this repository into your project's `Plugins` folder: